awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-service-role.md

 **To create the service role using IAM**

-1. Create the role with a trust policy that allows AWS IoT Greengrass to assume the role\.
+1. Create a role with a trust policy that allows AWS IoT Greengrass to assume the role\.
 This example creates a role named `Greengrass_ServiceRole`, but you can use a different name\.
+We recommend that you also include the `aws:SourceArn` and `aws:SourceAccount` global condition context keys in your trust policy to help prevent the *confused deputy* security problem\.
+The condition context keys restrict access to allow only those requests that come from the specified account and Greengrass workspace\.
+For more information about the confused deputy problem, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 ------
-#### [ Linux, macOS, or Unix ]
+#### [ Linux or Unix ]

    ```
    aws iam create-role --role-name Greengrass_ServiceRole --assume-role-policy-document '{